 Confidentiality is extremely important to create a safe place to do deep emotional healing work.
 All participants must sign a strict confidentiality agreement.
 This commitment to confidentiality is also reiterated verbally, in person, at the start and again at the end of the weekend.

 No one is allowed to record or publicly report on, write or share about his experience at Journey Into Manhood without the prior, express permission of the Brothers Road director.

 What Journey Into Manhood Is NOT

-It is not for minors.
-No one under 18 years old is eligible to attend.
+- It is not for minors.
+The minimum age to attend is 21 years old, although exceptions may sometimes be made for especially mature 18- to 20-year-olds.
 The average age of attendees is 35.